Anne Healey: In the legislature

+Healey was sworn into the Maryland House of Delegates on January 9, 1991.

+During her tenure, Healey served as a member of the Ways and Means Committee from 1991 to 2006, afterwards serving on the Environmental Matters Committee (later renamed to the Environment and Transportation Committee) until 2027.
+She was also a member of the Rules and Executive Nominations Committee from 1998 to 2006, later serving as the committee's chair from 2013 to 2027.
+Healey was a member of the Prince George's County Delegation, the Women Legislators of Maryland, the Maryland Bicycle and Pedestrian Caucus, the Maryland Veterans Caucus, the Maryland Legislative Latino Caucus, and the Maryland Legislative Transit Caucus.

+On January 6, 2026, Healey announced that she would not run for re-election in 2026.

 Political positions

 Education

 Healey introduced legislation during the 2013 legislative session that would make the Maryland school year start after Labor Day.
 The bill passed to form a task force investigating a post-Labor Day start, of which Healey was a member.
 In 2019, Healey voted for, and later voted to override the governor's veto on, a bill that would allow school districts to start before Labor Day.

 Environment

 In 2015, Healey introduced legislation to protect bees from neonics.
 The bill passed and became law on May 28, 2016.

 In 2017, Healey sponsored legislation that would require developers to replant an acre of trees for every acre of forest they clear.
 Healey introduced legislation during the 2018 legislative session that would create a state definition for priority forests to improve state conservation laws.
 In 2019, Healey introduced legislation to create a task force to monitor and address future deforestation and make recommendations to prevent forest loss without disrupting growth and development.